 When preparing your job postings, be sure to include language that encourages people from all backgrounds to apply.
 Not only does it reflect well on the company, but it also attracts qualified candidates that can bring a variety of perspectives to the table.

-For example, Fit Small Business uses the following language on all job ads:
+For example, TechnologyAdvice uses the following language on all job ads:

 Part of advertising your job openings involves where you post your recruitment ads.
 Traditional job boards, like Indeed, LinkedIn, and ZipRecruiter are all really good recruitment vehicles to use.
 However, if you are focused on building a diverse workplace, you have to include culture-, gender-, and at times race-specific resources to put your opportunities in front of the audience that you are attempting to court.
-Consider posting on diversity job boards, like:
+Consider posting on boards like those listed below, which can be found in our guide to diversity job boards.

 This practice can be easily accomplished by blacking out any identity-specific information on the resume, CV, and cover letter.
 If the interviewing process moves through HR to your hiring supervisor, then this stage can be managed by the HR team.
 Once blinded, the resume would pass to the supervisor who views only skills, experience, and overall fit for the job.